All Episodes

 They won't move at all.

-Twelve percent, the third claim, the third thing on the list of what's wrong with the Republicans is it's a party for the rich.
+12%, the third claim, the third thing on the list of what's wrong with the Republicans is it's a party for the rich.

 The Washington Post did a story on this.

-The poll asked respondents an open-ended question about one or two critiques of the GOP, the top response, 21% party inflexible and unwilling to compromise.
+The poll asked respondents an open-ended question about one or two critiques of the GOP, the top response: 21% party inflexible and unwilling to compromise.

 What came in third was not the rich, though.

-What came in third was this now?
+What came in third was get this now.

 I'm not making this up.